 All publications are also listed in our library catalogue.

-This is the sixth volume in the LSAC Annual Statistical Report series, which uses data from the last five waves of the study.
+This is the seventh volume in the LSAC Annual Statistical Report series, which uses data from the last six waves of the study.

 The AIFS Agency Plan outlines our vision to make a profound and positive contribution to the lifetime wellbeing of Australian families.